Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Keep it under 30 pages

-It’s easy to fall in love with your story and characters — and you should!
+Many children’s authors really fall in love with their own story and characters.
+That’s not a bad thing!
 But be wary of overwriting as a result.

-The average word count for a standard picture book falls between 400 and 800, with a length of 24 or 32 pages.
-The page count includes the copyright and dedication page, as well as your author bio to let readers know who you are, which means your story must be told in 30 pages or less.
+The average word count for a standard, traditionally published picture book falls between 400 and 800 words, with a length of 24 to 32 pages.
+The page count includes the copyright and dedication page, as well as back matter — which can include an author’s note, more information on the subject matter, a glossary, or anything else that might add value but does not belong in the story itself.

 5. Make the story easy to follow